 My teaching generally covers moral and political philosophy, including their histories.
 I am not teaching in the academic year 2021-22.

 I have supervised undergraduate and postgraduate dissertations in philosophy, political science, international relations, literature, and animal studies.
 I have also supervised PhD students working on topics relating to my research areas.
-Other modules on which I have taught include Contemporary Political Philosophy (York), Political Theory in Practice (Sheffield), Philosophy and the Good Life (Queen’s Belfast), and Philosophy and Human Nature (Queen’s Belfast).
+Other modules on which I have had regular teaching commitments are Contemporary Political Philosophy (York), Political Theory in Practice (Sheffield), Philosophy and the Good Life (Queen’s Belfast), and Philosophy and Human Nature (Queen’s Belfast).
 I have supervised undergraduate and postgraduate dissertations (and other student research projects) at several institutions.